 South Cumberland State Park is home to several very popular climbing areas: Denny Cove, Foster Falls, and Stone Door.
-Permits are now available online or by calling the park office.
-Please note: groups of 10 or more must contact the park prior to climbing.
+Permits are available online or by calling the park office.
+Each person must have one.
+Groups of 10 or more must contact the park prior to climbing.

 Top rope climbing and rappelling are allowed at Stone Door in designated areas.
 Climbing or rappelling on the Stone Door overlook, or in the Stone Door itself is prohibited.
 The use of natural anchors is necessary, therefore practicing Leave No Trace techniques is critical to minimize impact.
 More information about climbing and rappelling at Stone Door can be found on the permit that MUST be filled out at the trailhead or online.

 Additional information about these climbing sites may be found at www.seclimbers.org.